AnujDagade/boring-portfolio/README.md

 npm run build
 ```

-4. Open `index.html` in your browser to view your portfolio!
+4. Open `index.html` in your browser to view portfolio!

 ## 📝 Usage